Cycle the Jordan Trail to Petra

 Cycling

-You’ll get a true taste of Middle-Eastern desert landscape today as you make your way through isolated caravan tracks, crossing the desert highway and marvelling at how ancient navigation worked in such vast spaces.
-Having made it to Wadi Rum, you’ll jump in a desert Jeep to explore the many valleys, canyons, gorges and vistas that make up this desert playground - hiking and scrambling is the only way to do it!
-Bed down in an established Bedouin camp with shared luxurious tents, this is basically glamping in the desert.
+Today you’ll get a true taste of Middle-Eastern desert landscape today as you make your way through isolated caravan tracks, crossing the desert highway and marvelling at how ancient navigation worked in such vast spaces.
+As you make your way toward Wadi Rum, the landscape gradually shifts from rocky desert to wide, open sandy plains, and you’ll start to see the iconic sandstone buttes of Wadi Rum in the distance.
+Upon reaching Wadi Rum, you’ll jump into a desert Jeep to explore the valleys, canyons, and gorges that make up this desert playground - hiking and scrambling is the only way to do it!
+Bed down in a luxurious Bedouin camp to enjoy the comforts of glamping under the stars.

 Day 6